Copyright © 2020 Charles E. Boyk Law Offices, LLC. All rights reserved. Reproduced with Permission.

 Also, attorneys search for witnesses who can communicate, are easy to understand by a jury and can meet the challenge of having an adequate enough background that a court will not throw out their opinion.
 Typically, there is a Daubert Hearing, which –is when the court has a pretrial hearing to determine if this expert has enough expertise and a background to be allowed to address the jury.

-Attorneys use expert witnesses in Toledo medical malpractice cases to discuss the standard of care in a specific type of medical procedure and to determine damages, such as the permanency of the damage.
+Attorneys use expert witnesses to discuss the standard of care in a specific type of procedure and to determine damages in medical malpractice cases.
 They would use economic experts, economists, or vocationalists to determine economic damages.
 If it is a death case or a serious injury case, they may use psychologists or grief experts to determine what the bad economic damage and emotional impact is on the individual and the family.
 Oftentimes they make or break the case.
 If one does not have the best expert witnesses that are of high quality, very guide worthy, and have a large amount of credibility, that can weaken their case.

 The jury has the option of believing everything a witness says, some of what the witness says, or none of what the witness says on both sides.
 It is up to the individual witness that is hired and their believability, credibility, and ability to communicate their position to a jury.

 Every jury is different and every expert witness is different.
 One needs somebody who has the expertise, is believable, is credible, and can communicate.
 For example, everyone has had teachers in high school and college.
 Some of them were fantastic and one loved the class, even if they did not love the subject.
 Others were horrible and one could not stand them, even if one loved the subject.
 It is the same thing with expert witnesses.
 A person is hiring somebody in effect to teach the jury about an area of medicine and to tell their story.
 One needs somebody that is a fantastic communicator.